By Eric Vandenbroeck 11 Dec. 2012

 expected Hitler to be dead within a matter of days.
 He emphasized, however,

-that he was by no means surrendering to the Soviet Union, stressing that the
+that he was by no means surrendering to the Soviet Union, stressing that the German

-Anglo-American relief troops.
-(Final Report on the Case of Walter Schellenberg,
+relief troops.
+(Final Report on the Case of Walter Schellenberg, NA, RG 319, I,

-NA, RG 319, I, XE 001725, Walter Schellenberg Folder 7 lind
+XE 001725, Walter Schellenberg Folder 7 lind 8;

-8; Autobiography, N1\ RG 226, Entry 125A, Folder21.)
-Despite the obvious
+Autobiography, N1\ RG 226, Entry 125A, Folder21.)
+Despite the obvious friction,

-friction, Bemadotte agreed to transmit Himmler’s
+Bemadotte agreed to transmit Himmler’s message to the Swedish Minister of

-message to the Swedish Minister of Foreign Affairs, as long as Himmler was
+Foreign Affairs, as long as Himmler was willing to include Denmark and Norway

-proceeded to write down his offer.
+into the surrender.
+Himmler agreed and proceeded to write down his offer.

 The conditions under which Himmler made his final bid